emmetio/emmet-docs/src/documents/abbreviations/types/index.html.md

 		}
 	}

 As you can see, at first level there are syntax names for which elements are defined.
-Inside syntax section there are elements definitions splited across two sections: _snippets_ and _abbreviations_.
+Inside the syntax section there are elements definitions split across two sections: _snippets_ and _abbreviations_.

 ## Snippets

-Snippets are just plain code blocks, just like in all programmers’ editors.
+Snippets are just blocks of plain code, just like in all programmers’ editors.
 You can type anything there and it will be outputted “as-is”, without any transformation.

 ## Abbreviations